 1) Eligibility a) Entry to the Festival is open only to amateurs, with the exception of the Recital Class and bona fide choir members. b) If you hold a professional qualification and/or receive income that is derived from musical or dramatic work, then you are not considered an amateur performer and therefore not permitted to enter the festival.

 e) Age limits are applicable as at the closing date for entries.

-f) No performer shall be allowed to perform more than once in any one class. g) Performances in the Recital class are not eligible for the Geoffrey Barlow Award.
+f) No performer shall be allowed to perform more than once in any one solo class. g) Performances in the Recital class are not eligible for the Geoffrey Barlow Award.

-2) Accompanists a) Performers may provide their own accompanist in all instrumental, vocal ensemble and choral classes. b) Vocal Solo classes must use the official accompanist. c) Performers wishing to use the services of the Festival Accompanists must declare this intention on the Entry form. d) If the services of the Festival accompanist are required, one copy of the music must be submitted with the Entry. e) If the services of the Festival accompanist are not required, it is the responsibility of the entrant to ensure that the accompanist is of an appropriate standard.
-The adjudicator will make no allowances for an accompanist who disadvantages the performer. f) The Festival only permits the use of recorded or background music in Group Drama, Popular Music and Musical Theatre classes only.
-3) Entries
+2) Accompanists a) Performers may provide their own accompanist in all instrumental, vocal ensemble and choral classes. b) Vocal Solo classes must use the official accompanist.
+Those performing songs from the shows must provide a backing track. c) Performers wishing to use the services of the Festival Accompanists must declare this intention on the Entry form. d) If the services of the Festival accompanist are required, one copy of the music must be submitted with the Entry. e) If the services of the Festival accompanist are not required, it is the responsibility of the entrant to ensure that the accompanist is of an appropriate standard.
+The adjudicator will make no allowances for an accompanist who disadvantages the performer. f) The Festival only permits the use of recorded or background music in Group Drama, Popular Music, Songs from the Shows and Musical Theatre classes.

+ii.
 Photocopies used by the adjudicator will not be returned and will be destroyed following the festival.
 This is to ensure compliance with copyright law.

 b) Time limits must be strictly observed and the timing of own choice pieces must be stated accurately on the entry form. c) Own Choice. i.
 The title of Own Choice pieces MUST be stated on the Entry Form.
 Failure to do so will result in the Entry being rejected.

 iv.
 Where the text of any performance includes swear words, other expletives and/or blasphemy this must be indicated on the Entry Form and a copy of the FULL TEXT of the performance submitted.
 The Executive Committee reserves the right to reject any material that it feels to be unsuitable.
 This rule is made in case the relevant performance is scheduled at a time when young people may be present in the audience.
 NB - Where this rule is not adhered to the performance may be stopped and the performer disqualified. d) All postal entries, on completed entry forms and accompanied by the correct entry fee, must be sent to the appropriate Entries Secretary.
 Please ensure you use a separate entry form per discipline.

-Linton Lane, Linton, Wetherby, LS22 4HH
+Linton Lane, Linton Wetherby LS22 4HH

 MUSIC: Mrs P Hall

-Artwork can also be delivered to: Strata, Quay Point, Lakeside, Doncaster, DN4 5PL PHOTOGRAPHY: Mrs P Hall
+Artwork can also be delivered to: Strata, Quay Point, Lakeside, Doncaster, DN4 5PL 01302 308508

 Cheques should be made payable to DON VALLEY FESTIVAL

 4) Copyright & Photocopies a) Each performance must be carried out using the original music or text.
 However a photocopy may be made for the use of the adjudicator.
 All photocopies will be destroyed after use.
 If the original music or text is not available, a photocopy can only be accepted if prior permission has been obtained from the copyright holder.
 This is a concession of the Music Publishers Association and does not apply to photocopies for the Accompanist who MUST be provided with the published copy at all times. b) All performances using music from shows in current production are subject to copyright law. c) Songs from shows in current production may be sung as a concert item, i.e., with no costume or movement without need for copyright permission.
 Where movement or costumes are included in a performance, copyright permission is required and the festival committee accepts these entries on the basis that the appropriate copyright permission has been sought. d) Advice on obtaining such permission can be given by contacting: British and International Federation of Festivals for Music Dance and Speech, Festivals House, 198 Park Lane, Macclesfield, Cheshire SK11 6UD

 5) The Festival a) Immediately the Entry List is closed, the Executive Committee will decide the order in which classes will be taken.
 There will be no guarantee as to the session in which any class will be held.
 The Committee reserves the right to change the order if necessary, in which case due notice will be given to performers.

 b) Performers not answering when called upon during the class forfeit the right to compete in that class. c) All trophies are to be held for one year only and must be returned by the date specified.